-Some woodworkers are using the box joint when they don’t find using other joints practical.
-This joint is known to be a good alternative than using a dovetail joint.
+Some woodworkers are using the box joint when they don’t find using other joints practically.
+This joint is known to be a good alternative to using a dovetail joint.

 However, this type doesn’t possess a dovetail’s mechanical strength.
 This joint is easy to make by using a wood router with a jib or a table saw.

 13. Mortise and Tenon Joint